riceissa/issarice.com/pages/information-for-high-school-students.md

 - One can treat the system like a constraint (CM), like a day job (Paul Graham), etc.

+- Actively search for alternatives.
+For example, if one lives in Washington state, then the early entrace program at UW can be a very good option.
+Even if one does not enroll in this program, UW is generally accepted to be a decent school (though what you do there is most important)

 ## Paul Graham